WolframResearch/codeparser/docs/docs.md

-# AST
+# CodeParser

 ## Compatibility

-AST aims to be source compatible for Mathematica versions >= 11.0
+CodeParser aims to be source compatible for Mathematica versions >= 11.0